TheNoodleMoose/Friend-Finder/README.md

 ## Welcome To The Repo For My Coding Freind Finder Application.

-### This App Utilizes Node and Express To Create A Simple Combatibility Tester Depending On You Answers
+### This App Utilizes Node and Express To Create A Simple Combatibility Tester Depending On Your Answers

 ## How It Works